 Summary of experience – Start by giving the reader a brief overview of what relevant experience you have so far.
 How many years of experience do you have?
 What type of companies have you worked for?

 Key skills + knowledge – From health & safety to manual handling, it’s important to showcase your key production operative skills in your profile.
 Make sure to tailor these to what is listed in the role description.
 If you have any sector-specific knowledge or training, make sure to point that out, too.

 Qualifications – Give an insight into your academic background and relevant training.
 It’s helpful to highlight your core GCSE subjects, such as Maths, English, Science and IT, as well as any highly relevant additional training you’ve gained; whether that’s Manual Handling Training or a Forklift License.
 You’ll have additional space below to list these, so you should only discuss the most impress or relevant qualifications in your profile.

-Quick tip: If spelling and grammar isn't a strong point of yours, make use of a writing assistant tool like Grammarly.
-It'll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is completely free!
+Quick tip: If spelling and grammar isn’t a strong point of yours, make use of our partner’s CV builder.
+It’ll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is completely free!

 Core skills section